 The main question you should ask yourself is – What do I want to achieve?

-If you’re struggling with insomnia, anxiety, stress, and chronic pain, you might want to try CBD oil and CBD-infused products like gummies, vape pens, etc. The best course of action is probably to start with full-spectrum CBD oil, which is a product that contains various cannabinoids apart from CBD.
+If you’re struggling with certain ailments you might want to try CBD oil and CBD-infused products like gummies, vape pens, etc. The best course of action is probably to start with full-spectrum CBD oil, which is a product that contains various cannabinoids apart from CBD.
 On the other hand, you could alternatively opt to try an isolate, which is pure (99%) CBD.
 However, if you decide to try an isolate, keep in mind that it won’t cause the Entourage Effect since it’s a single-compound solution and you will likely be losing out on some of the benefits.

 THC-derived products are usually used in severe cases for patients who suffer from frequent seizures, suicidal thoughts, schizophrenia, etc. THC-rich products are believed to stimulate one’s brain, which could prevent or tame seizures in some cases.
 However, all of these properties are currently in the realm of anecdotal evidence, which is why none of these practices are FDA approved.
 Furthermore, THC rich cannabis (marijuana) is only legal in certain States.